chainer/chainerrl/README.md

 Following agents have been implemented:
 - A3C
-- Asynchronous N-step Q-learning
+- Asynchronous N-step Q-learning (work-in-progress)
-- DQN
+- DQN (including Double DQN, Persistent Advantage Learning (PAL), Double PAL)

 ## Environments

+Environments that support OpenAI Gym's interface can be used.

-Following environments have been implemented:
+Additionally, following environments have been implemented in this library:
 - ALE (https://github.com/mgbellemare/Arcade-Learning-Environment)
+- VizDoom

+## How to use

+Please see the examples: `train_a3c_*.py` for A3C, `train_dqn_*.py` for DQN.